 Using the Fleet

-Use of Equipment -All kayaks and surf skis should be handled with the utmost care.
-All boats need to be rinsed off and returned to the racks as they were found.
-Any damage should be reported to the Fleet Captains asap.
+- All boats and equipment need to be rinsed off and returned as they were found.
+Any damage should be reported immediately using the computerized reporting system in the clubroom.

 - You are welcome to take out a guest as outlined in our guest policy.

 - Further safety links and member responsibilities are available here

 The boat use policies and practices are in place primarily for the safety of the members.
 If you respect them, it is very likely that you and the craft will return without incident.

 The two-hour policy is in place to help to ensure that no one gets stuck on shore on a beautiful day, not to limit your enjoyment.
 Use your judgment; don’t plan your marathon sails for those warm, breezy weekend days when everyone in the club will be visiting.
 If you want to stay out longer, stop by the club first to see whether anyone is waiting for your boat.
 If not, you are welcome to sign it out for another two hours.